 In what geographic areas are placements made?

-The ETEP cohorts are spread across the southern Maine region for both the 9-month and the 13-month options.
+The ETEP cohorts are spread across the southern Maine region for both the 9-month and the 2-year options.
 Many area district schools are used for placements.
 Placements are made according to geographic location of the intern, content area and available mentor teachers, and available partner schools.

 What makes a strong candidate for ETEP?

 We seek candidates who demonstrate the characteristics of self-knowledge, maturity, sensitivity to others and the ability to adapt to, and learn from, new and challenging situations.
 Strong candidates to ETEP are also academically strong students.
 They demonstrate this strength through their performance during the completion of an undergraduate degree in an appropriate academic discipline, by successfully passing Praxis Core, and by demonstrating strong written and oral communication skills in the application process.
 Lastly, strong ETEP candidates have prior experiences working with children in instructional situations where they have developed a learning-centered educational philosophy.

 Can I get certified without going through a university teacher education program like ETEP?